physionetchallenges/evaluation-2021/README.md

 ## MATLAB

-You can run the MATLAB evaluation code by installing Python and the NumPy Python package and running
+You can run the MATLAB evaluation code by installing Python and the NumPy Python package and running the following command in MATLAB:

-    evaluate_model(labels, outputs, scores.csv, class_scores.csv)
+    evaluate_model('labels', 'outputs', 'scores.csv', 'class_scores.csv')

 where `labels` is a directory containing files with one or more labels for each ECG recording, such as the training database on the PhysioNet webpage; `outputs` is a directory containing files with outputs produced by your algorithm for those recordings; `scores.csv` (optional) is a collection of scores for your algorithm; and `class_scores.csv` (optional) is a collection of per-class scores for your algorithm.